-Save $1,000 when you book by December 4, 2014!
+Save $1,000 per person when you book by November 23, 2015!

-Day 1 & 2 — U.S. and Copenhagen, Denmark
+Day 2 — Copenhagen, Denmark

-Day 3 — Gdansk, Poland/Lech Walesa
+Day 4 — Gdansk, Poland/Lech Walesa

 The historic city of Gdansk features several examples of Poland’s finest medieval and Renaissance architecture.
 Walk past elegant patrician mansions featuring late Renaissance and Baroque façades in the Old Town and see the famous Neptune’s Fountain.
 Visit the 14th-century Artus Court, a meticulously restored Gothic guildhall that houses a fascinating collection of Polish art.